 As an artist or creative, there are lots of reasons why you may not document your work and career.
 Sometimes you’re so busy making art that documenting your work just doesn’t happen.
-Perhaps you are motivated to document your work, but given there are only so many hours in a day, it just bottom of your priority list.
-Or, you do documenting your work and career but maybe not routinely or properly.
+Perhaps you are motivated to document your work, but given there are only so many hours in a day, it just at the bottom of your priority list.
+Or, you do document your work and career but maybe not routinely or properly.
 Let’s face it, documenting work isn’t as fun as making it.
 But it is just as important to protect your work and document your career.

 Record keeping and archiving has many benefits.
 You can:

-- Provide images for galleries, curators, buyers, grant proposals and open calls
+- Provide images for galleries, curators, buyers, grant proposals, and open calls

 - More easily answer pricing inquiries from potential buyers